N1N0u/Image-Enhancer-Tool/README.md

-🚀 Image Enhancer Tool
+🚀 AI Image Enhancement Tool (Real-ESRGAN + OpenCV)

-A modern desktop application for image enhancement and super-resolution, combining classical computer vision techniques with AI-powered upscaling (Real-ESRGAN).
+A modern desktop application for image enhancement and super-resolution, combining classical computer vision techniques with GAN-based deep learning upscaling.

 Built with a clean UI using CustomTkinter, this tool provides both manual controls and deep learning enhancement in one workflow.